 In addition, the Inflation Reduction Act creates a new \$5 billion energy infrastructure reinvestment financing program that can help existing coal-powered plants perform upgrades to do things like improve their efficiency, adopt environmental controls like scrubbers, and adopt CCUS equipment.
 This is on top of the \$8.5 billion we provided for CCUS and related necessary infrastructure in the bipartisan infrastructure bill, for which several funding announcements have been released.
-In addition, the Rhodium Group has estimated that the Inflation Reduction Act will decrease annual household heating and electricity costs by between \$41 and \$232 in 2030.
+In addition, the Rhodium Group has estimated that the Inflation Reduction Act will help drive decreases in annual household heating and electricity costs to between \$41 and \$232 in 2030, accounting for current policy and market trends.